ros-navigation/navigation2/nav2_mission_executor/README.md

 }  // namespace nav2_tasks
 ```

-Then, one can use the BtAction template. [ TODO: Once the behavior tree code is integrated describe the process of creating a behavior tree action ]
+Then, one can use the BtAction template to create an action node that can be included in a behavior tree. [ TODO: Once the behavior tree code is integrated describe the process of creating a behavior tree action ]

+The behavior tree node automatically handles communication with the corresponding task server via a contained task client.

 ## Open Issues